nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 ## 03. Health Check State Management

 Previous reviewed work has kept state management of the Health Check (W&P also did this) process inside the User Interface.
-Instead of this approach, an API driven process could be used, along side Event Sourcing for state management.
+Instead of this approach, an API driven process could be used, alongside Event Sourcing for state management.
+The benefit of this approach is that the User Interface becomes nothing but a graphical window to the logic of the process.
+This allows the whole process to be directly integrated with any other application, present or future – including custom integration if local regions wanted to provide the health check in there own systems or apps, but with full visibility for all inside the central NHS UK, NHS app or other central app.
+It will also allow for clear reporting for the exact current state of progress for all health checks.

 ### Example sequence for using a state management API for DHC